The Central England NERC Training Alliance (CENTA)

 The Central England NERC Training Alliance (CENTA), is a consortium of research intensive Universities and research institutes that are working together to provide excellence in doctoral research training.

-CENTA encompasses research activities within four broad themes:
+CENTA encompasses research activities within three broad themes:

 - Organisms and Ecosystems